-REM stands for "rapid eye movement" and it named for the spike of activity in the eyes during sleep.
-The activity in the eyes signals a spike of activity in the brain in this stage of sleep, which takes up about 20 percent of total sleep time, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+REM stands for "rapid eye movement" and it named for the activity in the eyes during sleep.
+This activity signals a spike of activity in the brain in this stage of sleep, which takes up about 20 percent of total sleep time, according to the National Institute of Neurological Disorders and Stroke (NINDS).

-Sleep used to be considered a passive state but studies have found that the brain is quite active, especially during REM.
-The REM cycle follows a pattern in the body:
+Sleep used to be considered a passive state, but studies have found that the brain is quite active, especially during REM.
+The REM cycle follows a pattern:

 REM is one of five stages of sleep.
 Throughout the course of a night, the sleeper progresses from stage one to REM, the fifth stage.
 Not reaching your sleep REM stage translates into an incomplete cycle.

 Certain conditions may factor into the inability to get enough rapid eye movement sleep.

 - Individuals with terminal insomnia may not experience as much of this stage of sleep because the state increases during the later part of the sleep cycle.
 People tend to dream more in the early hours of the morning.
 Those who have late insomnia lose REM sleep as they wake up too early, unable to fall back to sleep.